verde-websites/myfpl-api/notes.md

 General:
 - Add versioning to endpoints
-- Add "inbound" data model validation for each FPL endpoint we use
+- Add more data validation to FPL schemas for FPL API endpoints